Simpaqt/Rustymemo/README.md

 - j & k for up and down
 - i for new note
 - o for open (opens the file in neovim)
-- dd for new line
+- dd for deleting notes

 ### Showcase